 We arrived at the Pomfret Center later that night.
-We immediately threw our stuff down, grabbed a mattress spot on the floor and went off to explore and have fun.
+We immediately threw our stuff down, grabbed a mattress spot on the floor, unrolled our sleeping bags, and went off to explore and have fun.

-We were given a late night tour of the area by a Mythical Journeys staff member (the organization in charge of this LARP) and a very quick lesson about all the important rules.
+We were given a late-night tour of the area by a Mythical Journeys staff member (the organization in charge of this LARP event) and a very quick lesson about all the important rules.
 Honestly, I only remember one rule right now: Clarify.
 When someone says “Clarify” they come out of character for a second and explain something in the story you might need to know.

 Then there are the styrofoam weapons.
 We had to quickly learn the “hits” you can do with these fake weapons in order to “kill” or “maim” someone.
 If you hit someone’s leg, for example, and say, “I maim you” they have to drop to the ground on that leg and continue to fight until they die or kill the other person.
 If they do survive, someone with the right powers has to tie a rag around their leg and “heal” them before they can walk again.
 Now thoroughly confused, and my mind reeling from all the new information swirling inside of it, I was ready to go out into the “game.”